I have seen a great Light (my testimony)

 When your light is darkness

 I found countless ways to get by.
 My survival strategies always seemed effective, at least before they turned on me.
 I accepted attention and affection from just about any male who would give it.
 I began blacking out.
 I spent a night in jail, lost friends, woke up in strange places, received complaints at work.
 I lied, stole, and betrayed friends.
+I started having panic attacks and getting in trouble with the law.

 Darker and darker still